George Orwell's book Visions of Dystopia - Flame Tree Publishing

 Description

-Orwell is best known for his two famous novels, Nineteen Eighty-Four and Animal Farm, but their dystopian vision was supported by observations of poverty in England (Down and Out in Paris and London and The Road to Wigan Pier) as well as disillusionment with the political and national events of the 1930s and 1940s.
-Homage to Catalonia described his experiences from the Spanish Civil War and expressed his aversion to totalitarianism, a theme that is emphasized in his subsequent novels.
+Orwell is best known for his two famous novels, Nineteen Eighty-Four and Animal Farm, but their dystopian vision was supported by observations of poverty in England (Down and Out in Paris and London and The Road to Wigan Pier) as well as disappointment with political and national events of the 1930s and 1940s.
+Homage to Catalonia described his experiences from the Spanish Civil War and expressed his aversion to totalitarianism, which was further emphasized in his subsequent novels.

-This new collection (edited with a new introduction by Professor Richard Bradford and a foreword by Whitbread Award winner DJ Taylor) combines Orwell’s two renowned novels with some of his groundbreaking works of nonfiction (including extensive excerpts from Down and Out in Paris and London and The Road to Wigan Pier and the entire Homage to Catalonia), along with several short excerpts from works by Jack London, who also examined totalitarianism in The Iron Heel (fiction), and Russian dissident Yevgeny Zamyatin, whose work We (1921) serves as a serious warning against a dystopian police state.
+This new collection (edited and with a new introduction by Professor Richard Bradford and a foreword by Whitbread Award winner DJ Taylor) combines Orwell’s two renowned novels with some of his groundbreaking works of nonfiction (extensive excerpts from Down and Out in Paris and London and The Road to Wigan Pier and the entire Homage to Catalonia), along with several short passages from relevant works by Jack London, who also examined totalitarianism in The Iron Heel (fiction), and Russian dissident Yevgeny Zamyatin, whose work We (1921) serves as a serious warning against a dystopian police state.

-Popular titles and a wide range of authors are synonymous with Flame Tree Publishing.
+Popular titles and a broad range of authors are synonymous with Flame Tree Publishing.

 “The aim… is to wipe the dust of everyday life from our souls.” — Pablo Picasso

-“Flame Tree Publishing has been dusting off the mundane for over twenty years, creating illustrated books since 1992, art calendars since 1998, and illustrated e-books since 2009.
-Their extensive catalog features powerful and eloquent artists such as Erté and Alphonse Mucha, complemented by broad licensing in their award-winning calendar lines, including collaborations with Tate, V&A, RSC, RA, and many others.
+“Flame Tree Publishing has been wiping the dust of everyday life for over twenty years, creating illustrated books since 1992, art calendars since 1998, and illustrated e-books since 2009.
+Their extensive catalog features powerful and eloquent artists such as Erté and Alphonse Mucha, complemented by broad licensing agreements with institutions like Tate, V&A, RSC, RA, and many others.”

-Thanks to a diverse roster of authors, editors, and writers—including Vladimir Ashkenazy, Steve Hackett, John Howe, Sir George Martin, Brian May, Paul du Noyer, Paco Peña, Stanley Sadie—the brand strives to produce illustrated projects that are affordable, useful, and beautiful.
-In addition to printed titles, their exceptional range of practical cookbooks, music, pop culture, and lifestyle books is increasingly available in digital formats.
-The publisher believes that well-reviewed, thoughtfully curated content should be available in many formats to meet their readers’ needs.
+Thanks to a wide range of authors, editors, and writers—including Vladimir Ashkenazy, Steve Hackett, John Howe, Sir George Martin, Brian May, Paul du Noyer, Paco Peña, Stanley Sadie—the brand strives to create illustrated projects that are affordable, useful, and beautiful.
+In addition to printed titles, their exceptional selection of practical cookbooks, music books, pop culture, and lifestyle titles is increasingly available in digital formats.
+The publisher believes that well-reviewed, thoughtfully curated content should be accessible in many formats to meet their readers’ needs.

 Attributes / Details